 How to make hangers for cinnamon ornaments

 You can use a variety of things to make the hanger for these ornaments.
-I just rummaged around in my jar of spare ribbons and came up these.
+I just rummaged around in my jar of spare ribbons and came up with these.

 Hey, did you know that if your ribbon is polyester, you can melt the ends so that they don’t fray?
-I just light a match, and hold the ribbon above it until the ends melt.
+I just light a match and hold the ribbon above it until the ends melt.

-(Please do be careful since matches are fire and all. )
+(Please do be careful since matches are fire and all. 😉 )

 Hang your ornaments on your tree.